bonitoo-io/flux-java/README.md

 ```

 ### Events
-The Flux clients produces events that allow user to be notified and react to this events:
+The Flux client produces events that allow user to be notified and react to this events:

 - `FluxSuccessEvent` - published when arrived the success response from Flux server
 - `FluxErrorEvent` - published when arrived the error response from Flux server